zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        Please refer to the documentation of the :ref:`address object <address-object>` for more information on which inputs are accepted inputs.

+   * - ``cardToken``

+       .. type:: string
+          :required: false

+     - The card token you got from :doc:`Mollie Components </guides/mollie-components/overview>`.
+The token contains the card information (such as card holder, card number and expiry date) needed to complete the payment.

    * - ``shippingAddress``

        .. type:: address object